PaasmerIoT/Arduino-YUN-SBC-SDK/README.md

 #### Pre Requisites

-Registration on the portal http://developers.paasmer.co, is necessary to connect the devices to the **Paasmer IoT Platfrom** .
+Registration on the [PAASMER portal](http://dashboard.paasmer.co/), is necessary to connect the devices to the **Paasmer IoT Platfrom** .

 <a name="installation"></a>
 ## Installation